 I got a real thrill out of down-loading pictures from Mars.
-They had travelled 100 million miles from the little Mars Rover to NASA and then half way around the Earth to my computer.
+They had travelled 100 million miles through space to NASA and then half way around the Earth to my computer.

 And yet, what is revealed is a deep-frozen rocky wilderness.
 But some of the most beautiful pictures of all time must be those taken of the Earth from space.
 In contrast with the other planets the Earth is amazingly fine-tuned to support life.

 The other planets are barren, inhospitable places.
 Mercury is barren cratered rock and varies in temperature from -170 to +430 degrees C (five times the boiling point of water!).
 The mountainous, volcanic terrain of Venus is covered by clouds of sulphuric acid and has a temperature of 450 degrees C. Mars has a carbon dioxide atmosphere.
 Sometimes colossal dust storms engulf the entire planet.